 The Blue Heeler, or to give the breed it's formal name - the Australian Cattle Dog - is our ninth most popular herding breed.

-The Cardigan Corgi, currently 68th on the AKC rankings, has also jumped up a few places in recent years.
+The Cardigan Corgi has also jumped up a few places in recent years.

-The shaggy Old English Sheepdog is our eleventh most popular herding dog and currently comes in at number 72 on the AKC ranking list of dog breeds.
+The shaggy Old English Sheepdog is our eleventh most popular herding dog.

-Famous in the UK for featuring in a popular TV advert for Dulux paint in the 1970s, this hairy herding dog is sometimes still known there as a Dulux dog.
+Famous in the UK for featuring in a popular TV advert for paint in the 1970s, this hairy herding dog is perhaps the most iconic.

 Next, in twelfth place, we have one of the big boys!
-The Bouvier De Flandres, listed at number 84 by the AKC.
+The Bouvier De Flandres.

 Like the Old English Sheepdog the Bouviers is a shaggy breed that needs thorough grooming.